Mission Trip Forms

 - UMVIM – Int.
 Missioner Profile and Release of Claim (Cuba Mission Trip Only)

-Cuba Mission Trip
+Cuba Mission Trips

 The 2013 Cuba UMVIM Mission Trip consisted of 24 team members.
 The team traveled to Havana and assisted the Methodist seminary in building housing for visiting seminary professors.
 Opportunities existed for interacting, praying and worshiping on a daily basis with members of the church, as well as those at the Methodist Center in Havana.
 In addition to construction work, the team was able to worship, witness the Holy Spirit and participate in worship services of local Methodist churches.